Wandalen/wTesting/README.md

 ### Running options

 Utility provides more control of testing process by running options.
 It is control parameters of the testing that is passed to the run command.
-Run options are performed for each test suite.

 ```
 tst .run ./directory verbosity:5